Preschool at Home: Simple Planning for Moms Who Want Flexibility

 Take Note of Your Child’s Current Interests

-Now that you have themes for each month, think about the things your toddler has recently been loving to do, spending more time playing with, asking questions about, struggling with, etc. what are the things your child is interested in at this point in their lives?
+Now that you have themes for each month, think about the things your toddler has recently been loving to do, spending more time playing with ____, asking questions about ____, struggling with ____, etc. What are the things your child is interested in at this point in their lives?

-• Combine the theme of the month with your child’s current interests/subjects to create a search.
+Combine the theme of the month with your child’s current interests/subjects to create a search.

-• The search might be “fall counting lesson” or “fall preschool math” or “preschool thanksgiving sensory” or “preschool turkey printable”.
+The search might be “fall counting lesson” or “fall preschool math” or “preschool thanksgiving sensory” or “preschool turkey printable”.

-• Save your ideas or download some free printables!
+Save your ideas or download some free printables!

 Scroll to the bottom for a free printable for you that lists Low-Prep Pre-K Activities for Homeschoolers!

-Plan Your Weeks, Not Your Days
+Plan Your Weeks, Months, or even Semesters — Not Your Days

 Buy any dollar store materials you might need for projects or crafts ahead of time.

-Plan to work on a few activities per week.
-Some weeks it might be none, but by planning the activities and buying the materials, you have something to reach for when you need to change it up for your homeschooled preschooler.
+Stay flexible!
+Some weeks you might not get around to all you plan, but by planning the activities and buying the materials, you have something to reach for when it’s time.

 Get Involved in a Homeschool Community or Social Group